quantizor/markdown-to-jsx/README.md

 Note the leading spaces before the inner content.
 This sort of thing unfortunately clashes with existing markdown syntaxes since 4 spaces === a code block and other similar collisions.

-To get around this, `markdown-to-jsx` left-trims approximately as much whitespace as the first line inside the HTML block.
+To get around this, by default, `markdown-to-jsx` left-trims approximately as much whitespace as the first line inside the HTML block.
 So for example:

 ```html
 <div>